Periods of Chinese History

 Duke Zhuang had an affair with the wife of Cui Zhu.
 The latter sought for revenge and secretly plot against the Duke.
 During a visit of the Duke of Ju 莒, Cui Zhu feigned sickness.
 Duke Zhuang, under the pretext to pay his minister a visit, came to the mansion of Cui Zhu where he was arrested by the retainers of Cui Zhu.
 In vain he tried to persuade them to set him free or to allow him to commit suicide.
 He was, instead, shot by arrows when he tried to climb the wall to escape.
 Yan Ying, an ardent supporter of the Duke, could not but weep because his master had died because of a private affair, and not for the sake of the country.

 Cui Zhu enthroned Duke Zhuang's younger brother, Prince Chujiu 杵臼 (Duke Jing 齊景公, r.
 547-490).
-Cui Zhu and Qing Feng 慶封 were counselors to the Duke.
+Cui Zhu and Qing Feng 慶封 were counsellors to the Duke.
 Yan Ying criticized them because they tried to make loyal the inhabitants of the capital to themselves, instead of to the Duke.
 He was spared, but the grand scribe (taishi 太史) Xie 寫 was executed because he openly criticized Cui Zhu for having murdered the late duke.
 The alliance between Cui Zhu and Qing Feng broke apart when two sons of Cui Zhu, Cui Cheng 崔成 and Cui Qiang 崔強, had a quarrel with their half-brother, Cui Ming 崔明, and his relatives.
 The two brothers called Qing Feng for help and murdered the relatives of their stepmother, Ms Dongguo 東郭.
 Cui Zhu thereupon personally paid a visit to Qing Feng and charged him of interfering into his private affairs.
 Qing Feng who hoped to annihilate the house of Cui, had all of the brothers killed, and Cui Zhu thereupon commited suicide, his corpse was dismembered and exhibited on the street as that of the murderer of Duke Zhuang.
-From 546 on Qing Feng remained the sole powerful counselor of the state.
+From 546 on Qing Feng remained the sole powerful counsellor of the state.

 The boundless power of Qing Feng aroused the suspicion of other noble families of Qi.
 They conspired with Qing Feng's son Qing She 慶舍 who helped the nobles of Tian 田, Bao 鮑, Gao 高 and Luan 欒 to occupy the official residence of Qing Feng.
 The latter could escape to Lu, and then to Wu 吳, where he was received with greatest honours.